StefTN/cldemo-vagrant_quagga/README.md

     vagrant plugin install cumulus-vagrant
     vagrant up

-To access your various devices...
+To access your various devices, you *must* access them via the out-of-band management server.
+You can not directly access in-band devices using vagrant.
+To do so...

     vagrant ssh oob-mgmt-server
     sudo su - cumulus